-8.0 Comments of Director/HAG
+8.0 Comments of Housing Advisory Group

-8.1 Housing Advisory Group considered the proposals which are based on a meeting with tenants before Christmas and are satisfied with the breath and mixture of short and long term proposals and that the money will be spent wisely.
+8.1 This report is being considered by the Homes & Communities Committee at their meeting to be held on 24 January 2022 and their comments will be reported to the Policy & Finance Committee.
+The Housing Advisory Group held on the 6 December 2021 considered the proposals which are based on a meeting with tenants before Christmas and are satisfied with the breath and mixture of short and long term proposals and that the money will be spent wisely.

-9.0 RECOMMENDATION(S):
+9.0 RECOMMENDATION

-- a.
-Homes and Communities note the comments and involvement of tenant feedback and endorse the proposals set out above; and - b.
-That they recommend to Policy and Finance to approve the proposals as set out above to enable Officers to build these proposals into the budget process for 2022-23
+That the proposals as set out in the report be approved, to enable Officers to build these proposals into the budget process for 2022-23.

-Reason for Recommendation(s)
+Reason for Recommendation

-To give reassurance to tenants and members that efficiency savings are being used to develop and enrich services that are important and make a difference to them.
+To provide the plan for efficiency savings investment to show how these are will be used to develop and enrich services that are important and make a difference to tenants.